Updated: Jun 11

 As an experienced Nonprofit Consultant, Enneagram Coach and facilitator, I have a collection of tools to deliver empowering work and quality outcomes.
 My work looks at many challenges and issues that face people and organizations going in to 2021, including how an Enneagram perspective can help us navigate this time of societal transition.

-Personal and Collective Integrity is something to explore through Enneagram study, and I am incorporating the topic into my next Enneagram course.
+Personal and Collective Integrity is something to explore through Enneagram study, and I am try to incorporate the topic into my Enneagram courses and coaching work.
+It all depends on the client's needs!
 I hope this is interesting to others, please let me know if this strikes any interest for you.
 I expect to learn much in the process, and it will be enlightening.

 It is good to refuse to allow our integrity to be compromised, but political and competitive environments make it very difficult for human beings to hold to our line in the sand.
 Finding ways to deeply explore how concepts of Service and Authenticity can effectively counterbalance a variety of Political influences could be a useful approach.

 Using Enneagram knowledge and frameworks can be one way to do all of that.